Generic Name: doxycycline hyclate

 Tetracyclines are readily absorbed and are bound to plasma proteins in varying degree.
 They are concentrated by the liver in the bile, and excreted in the urine and feces at high concentrations and in a biologically active form.
 Doxycycline is virtually completely absorbed after oral administration.

 Following a 200 mg dose, normal adult volunteers averaged peak serum levels of 2.6 mcg/mL of doxycycline at 2 hours, decreasing to 1.45 mcg/mL at 24 hours.
 Excretion of doxycycline by the kidney is about 40%/72 hours in individuals with normal function (creatinine clearance about 75 mL/min.).
-This percentage excretion may fall as low as 1 to 5%/72 hours in individuals with severe renal insufficiency (creatinine clearance below 10 mL/min.).
-Studies have shown no significant difference in serum half-life of doxycycline (range 18 to 22 hours) in individuals with normal and severely impaired renal function.
+This percentage excretion may fall as low as 1-5%/72 hours in individuals with severe renal insufficiency (creatinine clearance below 10 mL/min.).
+Studies have shown no significant difference in serum half-life of doxycycline (range 18-22 hours) in individuals with normal and severely impaired renal function.

 Hemodialysis does not alter serum half-life.